maxcraig112/Giffy-bot/README.md

 - implement search by user,guild,global, maybe in class?
 - interface for searching gifs and getting result
 - create actual method for taking list of gifs
-- method for downloading all archived gifs, reprocesssing them
 - maybe make it so the order of search terms searched influences the score?
-- reprocess all gifs so that full text is included too
+- reprocess all gifs again to include more metadata
 - add functionality to select a gif from asearch to be sent fully to chat
 - add functionality which allows multiple pages of search
 - add functionality to allow gifs to be removed from database from search (if they're just bad or wrong)